-The Stewart copper-gold property consisted of two mineral exploration licenses, totalling 242 claims (~60.5 km2), located 30 km north-northeast of the town of Marystown, which is in turn approximately 300 km by road southwest of St. John's on the Burin Peninsula.
-The Stewart property is considered prospective for a large tonnage, low grade copper-gold porphyry deposit.
+The Stewart copper-gold property consisted of two mineral exploration licenses, totalling 242 claims (~ 60.5 km^2), located 30 km north-northeast of the town of Marystown, which is in turn approximately 300 km by road southwest of St. John's on the Burin Peninsula.
+The Stewart property is considered prospective for a large tonnage, low grade copper-gold porphyry deposit and/or a smaller high grade epithermal gold deposit.